Succyboi/HiHi/README.md

 Computers behind firewalls or routers that use network address translation may be hard to reach.
 This problem can be circumvented by NAT punching or using services that ensure consistent P2P connections such as [Valve's Steam Datagram Relay](https://partner.steamgames.com/doc/features/multiplayer/steamdatagramrelay).

-**WARNING:** These solutions are yet to be implemented, currently you'll have to circumvent this problem yourself.
+**WARNING:** These solutions are yet to be thoroughly tested, currently you may have to circumvent this problem yourself.